AndryTafa/MoviesApplication/README.md

 # MoviesApplication
-Android app that gets data from the heroky api and saves it to a local database every 10 minutes.
+Android app that gets data from the heroku api and saves it to a local database every 10 minutes.

 # Tech stack
 - Coroutines